plumvillage/newsletter/src/en/articles/scck--singing-for-thay-to-breathe.md

 I was born in the Year of the Tiger and as a child I was very stubborn; I never listened to anyone’s advice.
 I would often say, “I am a tiger, don’t force me…” But when I joined the sangha, I did whatever Thay asked me to do and never argued back!
 I followed Thay’s advice and did my best, to live and die with the things Thay asked of me.

 I am 12 years younger than Thay.
 I see myself as a tiger cub.
-My role is to fill in the missing parts, however small, of the tiger master - Thay.
+My role is to fill in the missing parts, however small, of the tiger master–Thay.
 If the tiger master is missing claws, I will be those claws.
 Whatever Thay needs help with, I would do.
 Whatever Thay is unable to do, I would do my best to realize it for Thay.

 ## Singing for Thay to breathe